common dandelion

 Description

-Common dandelion is a widely recognized, 2 to 12 tall, erect, perennial forb.
-It rises on up to 20 or more basal leaves and 1 to 10 or more flowering stems (scapes) from a deep, somewhat fleshy, seldom branched taproot.
-When broken the scapes and leaves exude a milky latex.
+Common dandelion is an erect, perennial forb.
+It can be ¾ to 23½ (2 to 60 cm) tall, but it is usually no more than 15¾ (40 cm) in height.
+It rises on up to 20 or more basal leaves and 1 to 15 or more flowering stems (scapes) from a deep, somewhat fleshy, seldom branched taproot.
+When broken, the scapes and leaves exude a milky latex.
+When pulled or dug up, the plant can regenerate from a small piece of the taproot that remains in the soil.
+It often forms large colonies.

 The inflorescence is a solitary flower head at the end of each scape.

-The flower heads are 1 to 2 wide.
-They are composed of 40 to 120 or more bright yellow, strap-shaped ray florets and no disk florets.
+Each flower head is 1 to 2 (25 to 50 mm) wide.
+It is composed of 40 to 100 or more strap-shaped, bright yellow, ray florets and no disk florets.

 The fruiting head is a whitish, spherical mass with a feathery appearance.
-The fruit is an olive-colored to greenish-brown seed capsule (cypsela) with a tuft of white hairs attached at the tip.
-They are dispersed by wind.
+The fruit is an olive colored or olive-brown seed capsule (cypsela) with a tuft of 50 to 105 or more white hairs (pappus) attached at the tip.
+The cypselae are dispersed by wind.

 Height